Filter building information

 To narrow down a filter further, you can click on “+ refine filter” and add another filter using the building information finder that appears.

-Set a value for properties and quantities
+Set a value for properties and quantities of building information

 In the case of properties and quantities, the associated values are of particular relevance.
 If a filter contains a property or a quantity, these are mostly set directly with a default value on bimspot, as is the case with values of the “boolean” type.
 In all other cases, a further input line opens where the value can be defined.